staski/mngfltlg/README.md

 # mngfltlg
-manage flight log backend functionality this goes together with https://github.com/staski//fltlgtbl, which manages the frontend part of the flight log using Vue.js
+manage flight log backend functionality.
+This goes together with https://github.com/staski//fltlgtbl, which manages the frontend part of the flight log using Vue.js

 Demo of the flight log is available at